|

 1959 Transferred to Belgium ren.
 A.F.
 DUFOUR; B.U.
 1966 |

-Of the 12 Algerines commissioned by the then Royal Canadian Navy, we only have badges for 9.
-A letter received by Robin Allum, our Ships Visits and Museums Officer, from the Maritime Command Museum, Halifax, Nova Scotia explains why we are unlikely to get the other three.
+Of the 12 Algerines commissioned by the then Royal Canadian Navy, only 9 have been obained.
+A letter received by Robin Allum,(the then Ships Visits and Museums Office of the Algerines Association), from the Maritime Command Museum, Halifax, Nova Scotia explains there is little likelihood of obtaining other three.

 "The Canadian navy did not have official ships' badges until 1946.
 Anything in use prior to then was unofficial or simply a drawing (frequently a cartoon) used on the gun shield.
 In 1946, the Admiralty Board recommended that all commissioned ships used a standardized pattern, consisting of a rope circle, a naval crown and heraldic design.